 How would you like this person to respond?

-According to Dr. Russ Harris (founder of ACT), there are four relationship 'myths':
+According to Dr. Russ Harris (writer of The Happiness Trap), there are 4 relationship 'myths':

 1. THE PERFECT PARTNER